jiwonamy/jiwonamy.github.io/index.md

 ---

 <p>
 Hello!
-I'm Amy (Jiwon Ryu; 유지원), a MS student in Quantitative Marketing at Seoul National University advised by Jun Beom Kim.
-Before that, I earned BBA and BA in International Studies, both from EWHA Womans University.
+I'm Jamie (Jiwon Ryu; 유지원), an incoming Ph.D. student  MS student in Quantitative Marketing at University of Maryland.
+Before that, I finished my MS in Marketing at Seoul National University and I earned BBA and BA in International Studies, both from EWHA Womans University.
 </p>

 <p>